 Finally, a less significant (but still pernicious) issue has been the technical challenge of accurately measuring insulin.
 In 1996, an American Diabetes Association task force sent identical blood samples to different laboratories for insulin testing.
 The results were “widely disparate,” raising serious questions about the quality of insulin tests being used in both clinical and research settings.
 In 2007, another research group found similar results: Insulin tests of identical samples varied by as much as 2X with no explanation.

-In the effort to improve insulin assays, researchers and test manufacturers have sought to eliminate several possible culprits.
+In an effort to improve insulin assays, researchers and test manufacturers have sought to eliminate several possible culprits.
 These include:

 - Hemolysis: A type of blood sample degradation that can throw off insulin level readings.